drkvogel/retrasst/notes/retrasst/misc/freeze-on-plan-save.md

 put OutputDebugStrings on delete_referenced... (try/catch?)
 is an exception type being ignored? disabled ignore for all exceptions I could find, still no info. time to go home.

+use auto_ptr or something similar (C++11?) or... dtor checks for not null, but who said ptr is set null in the first place?